Starting your search for housing

 - Do the mains appliances work properly? (i.e. heating/fire, water heater, cooker, fridge etc).
 If not, is the landlord willing to fix them for you?
 Ask to see a gas safety certificate

-- Is the place secure from intruders?
+- Is the place secure?
 Check that the windows close and fasten properly and look at the lock on the front door

 - Ask the landlord or agent to show you where to find the mains water tap, the mains electricity switch and the mains gas supply inlet